qubeio/hypr-gnome/README.md

 * Additional layout algorithms.
 * A more detailed settings panel to configure other options via a GUI.

+## Misc

+I recommend to add also [Focus Changer](https://github.com/martinhjartmyr/gnome-shell-extension-focus-changer) as an extension to make navigating between windows super easy.
+With Foocus Changer you can set keybindings (e.g. "Alt" + "Arrow-Keys") to change the selected / active window on a given workspace.
+Once selected you can now (with Simple Tiling) swap the selected window with an yother window on your workspace (e.g. "Super" + "Arrow-Key").
+Its super handy and really simple.

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.